awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 ## Log Session Data Using Amazon S3<a name="session-manager-logging-auditing-s3"></a>

 You can choose to store session log data in a specified Amazon S3 bucket for auditing purposes\.
-By default, logs are sent to an encrypted S3 bucket \(encrypted using your AWS Key Management Service \(AWS KMS\) key\.
+By default, logs are sent to an encrypted S3 bucket\.
+Encryption is performed using your choice of an AWS Key Management Service \(AWS KMS\) key or an Amazon S3 Server\-Side Encryption \(SSE\) key \(AES\-256\)\.

 **S3 Bucket Encryption**
 In order to send logs to your S3 bucket with encryption, encryption must be enabled on the bucket\.
 For more information about S3 bucket encryption, see [Amazon S3 Default Encryption for S3 Buckets](Amazon Simple Storage Service Developer Guidebucket-encryption.html)\.